 If I have any artistic Weltschmerz-agonised-soul anthem, it's that I abhor waste of any kind, and I despise the mindless media-conditioned FOMO of the consumerist imperialism over-running our world.
 It's killing our environment, our bees, our fish, our trees...all just to have the latest and be able to replace it with another latest as soon as it's available.
 Fast food, fast fashion...and impossibly huge volumes of waste thrown "away", a place which seems to exist in some other space-time for most people.
 Flush away, throw away...

 In my brief attempt to solve the waste and energy problem in South Africa, I encountered the unseen environmental horrors that are landfills.
-There are books to be written, but it is enough to say that I will do everything I can to use for my work only that consumer waste which would otherwise be taken to landfill, or burned or buried.
+There are books to be written, but it is enough to say that I do everything I can to only use, for my work, consumer waste which would otherwise be taken to landfill, or burned or buried.
 My wife, also an artist, uses "waste" paint for her works.
 I am currently experimenting with plastic.
 Together we will make our small difference and show others that it can be done and is worth doing.

 We live on our small farm outside the hamlet of Baardskeerdersbos in the Western Province.
 We are finishing building, with our own hands and the help of overseas volunteers, our strawbale house-and-workshop-and-gallery, while producing our work using only offgrid power: solar, wind, gasifier and generator.